In re Tile Shop Holdings Inc. Litigation

 |Judge:||Vice Chancellor Sam Glasscock III|

 Plaintiffs’ commenced this stockholder class and derivative action on November 5, 2019 to stop the insiders from taking control of the Company.
 On November 8, 2019, the Court granted Plaintiffs’ motions for a temporary restraining order and expedited proceedings.
-Currently, Defendants are temporarily restrained from: (i) purchasing Company stock; and (ii) completing the deregistration process.
-A hearing for preliminary injunction is scheduled for February 21 and full merits and liability trial scheduled for April 13.
+Defendants later consented to continue the temporary restraining order pending a full trial on the merits scheduled for August 11-14, 2020.

 Other Cases of Interest